KnuthBendix helpers

 This page contains the documentation for various helper functions for

-objects.
+manipulating KnuthBendix objects.
 All such functions are contained in the

-submodule libsemigroups_pybind11.knuth_bendix
+submodule libsemigroups_pybind11.knuth_bendix.

 See also